Pain & Anesthesia and Your DNA — Why Pain Medications Work Differently for You

 Genes Analyzed

-Decode+ focuses on five genes with clinical evidence for pain sensitivity and analgesic response:
+Decode analyzes four genes with clinical evidence for pain sensitivity and analgesic response:

 - OPRM1 — Encodes the mu-opioid receptor, the primary target of morphine and most opioid analgesics.
 The A118G variant affects receptor binding and dose requirements.